danfenghong/HyFTech/README.md

 Behnood Rasti, Danfeng Hong, Renlong Hang, Pedram Ghamisi, Xudong Kang, Jocelyn Chanussot, Jon Atli Benediktsson
 ---------------------

-The code in this toolbox implements the ["Feature Extraction for Hyperspectral Imagery: The Evolution from Shallow to Deep (Overview and Toolbox)"](https://ieeexplore.ieee.org/document/9082155).
+The code in this toolbox implements the ["Feature Extraction for Hyperspectral Imagery: The Evolution from Shallow to Deep: Overview and Toolbox"](https://ieeexplore.ieee.org/document/9082155).
 More specifically, it is detailed as follow.

 ![alt text](./Figure.png)